-int (validate)(void);
+int (validate)(const char errstr);

 The validate() function is called when sudo is run with the -v option.
 For policy plugins such as sudoers that cache authentication credentials, this function will validate and cache the credentials.

 The validate() function should be NULL if the plugin does not support credential caching.